Azure-Samples/cognitive-services-vision-csharp-sdk-quickstarts/ComputerVision/README.md

 ## Features

-These samples demonstrate how to use the Computer Vision client library for C# to perform the following actions.
+These samples demonstrate how to use the Computer Vision client library for C# to perform the following actions:

 * Analyze an image
 * Generate a thumbnail of an image